shopgate/retail-red-docs/markdown/guides/integrations/catalog/general-integration-info.md

 <!--
 Start with bulk imports in JSON format, for the initial import and recurring updates.
 Depending on the number of records per file, bulk imports can take a few minutes to be applied.
 Bulk imports support full imports as well as partial imports (only importing products that have changed).
-If near-real-time updates are required, you can update specific products directly via the retail.red API, and changes will be applied in a matter of seconds.
+If near-real-time updates are required, you can update specific products directly via the Shopgate API, and changes will be applied in a matter of seconds.
 -->

 > **NOTE:** You can always switch between all the options or even mix them without the need of resetting your data.